 Then, using that access tag we developed tutorial pages that check the customer tags against the specific tutorial, meaning that customers can instantly purchase and log in to access the content, but are unable to share pages with others simply via a link (and in fact we even introduced a call to action for any sneaky viewers that shows a message and link so they themselves can click in to purchase).

 “Having always been a fan of magic, both from the theatrical element, but also the psychology, misdirection, and technical logistics that comes with it, we were over the moon when they got in touch asking for help with the design.
 I’m now a fully fledged magic fan and have since been to shows, bought props, and started to show friends and family some of my (amateur) skills.
-Jack, Dee and Lewis are also genuinely such a pleasure to work with that we couldn’t be happier when they reached out.”
+Dee and Jack are also genuinely such a pleasure to work with that we couldn’t be happier when they reached out.”

 Jon Dodd, Design Partner at Alloneword